Imperial Order of the Yoke and Arrows: History

 The Imperial Order of the Yoke and Arrows was established on 1 October 1937 by Francisco Franco during the second year of the Spanish Civil War.
 The symbol of the yoke and arrows, known in Spanish as the yugo and flechas, was a symbol of the Catholic Monarchs of Spain during the late 15th and early 16th century, but was also used as a symbol of Falangism.
-The motto of the order was "To Cesar what is Cesar's and to God what is God's," in reference to Jesus' saying from Chapter 22 in the Gospel of Matthew.
+The motto of the order was "To Caesar what is Caesar's and to God what is God's," in reference to Jesus' saying from Chapter 22 in the Gospel of Matthew.
 On 27 January 1943, a decree established that the award would be one of the leaders of the Falangist movement in Francoist Spain.
 The award was discontinued in 1976 during the Spanish transition to democracy but was not formally abolished until 2022.